 A utility to read and summarize the contents of a slow query log.
 See Section 4.6.10, “mysqldumpslow — Summarize Slow Query Log Files”.

 A shell script that produces the option values needed when compiling MySQL programs.
 See Section 4.7.1, “mysql_config — Display Options for Compiling Clients”.

 A utility that shows which options are present in option groups of option files.
 See Section 4.7.2, “my_print_defaults — Display Options from Option Files”.

 A utility that decompresses mysqlpump output that was created using LZ4 compression.
 See Section 4.8.1, “lz4_decompress — Decompress mysqlpump LZ4-Compressed Output”.

 A utility that displays the meaning of system or MySQL error codes.
-See Section 4.8.2, “perror — Explain Error Codes”.
+See Section 4.8.2, “perror — Display MySQL Error Message Information”.

 MySQL client programs that communicate with the server using the MySQL client/server library use the following environment variables.